ironcore-dev/ironcore/docs/api-reference/networking.md

 </em>
 </td>
 <td>
-<p>EphemeralPrefix defines the Prefix which should be allocated by the AliasPrefix</p>
+<p>Ephemeral defines the Prefix which should be allocated by the AliasPrefix</p>
 </td>
 </tr>
 </tbody>